 Can you believe it’s the end of the first week of February already?
-If you’re answer is yes, join our club because neither can we!
+If your answer is yes, join our club because neither can we!
 It seems like every new year goes faster than the previous one and catches us off guard.
 The upside is that it also gives us a chance to peek back and reflect on the learnings that impacted us the most in the past year.
 We’re thrilled to have made it into the new year (in one piece!), and even more excited to apply what we learned in 2017 to do better.

 “Do the best you can until you know better.
 Then when you know better do better.”– Maya Angelou

 Here are our 10 most profound takeaways from 2017 that will help you flourish in 2018:

 1. Sometimes we soldier on not because we’re exceptionally strong or resilient but simply because we have no choice.

 2017 was an extremely tough year for me professionally.
 It didn’t help that there was so much turmoil, divisiveness, and angst in the world.
 There were times when I just wanted to escape to my own little safe place and do nothing!
 In reality, it simply wasn’t an option.

 When you have mouths to feed, bills to pay and family to care for, you must find a way to pick yourself up and make things happen.
 For me, that meant giving more of myself to those around me even when I didn’t feel like it, surrounding myself with positive people, and continuing to do the things I love most (dance, yoga, publishing in this blog, exercising, reading, and hiking.)
 They served as the fuel that sustained me through my rough patch.

 2. We must speak up against sexual violence

 When you see something, say something.
 There is no year that made this statement more poignant than in 2017.
 As we move through 2018, we must reject any fear of speaking up about sexual assault or abuse, bring all the perpetrators to justice, and support the victims in any way possible. #Timesup.